ignacio-rocco/sparse-ncnet/INSTALL.md

 One possible way to install these three libraries (and some other relevant ones) on Linux-64 through Anaconda and Pip is by using the following commands:

 ```
-# create new environemnt and install compiler and other tools
+# create new environment and install compiler and other tools
 conda create -n sparsencnet python=3.6.9=h265db76_0
 conda activate sparsencnet
 conda install gcc-5 -c psi4